-Organisational Behaviour will provide an introduction to individual characteristics, interpersonal relationships and group processes, as they relate to individual behaviour and outcomes in organisations.
-Organisational behaviour theory and concepts will be applied to current organisational problems relating to motivation, decision-making, teamwork, leadership and diversity, students will develop the capabilities to work effectively in teams and lead teams to achieve their goals.
+Organisational Behaviour will introduce individual characteristics, interpersonal relationships, and group processes, as they relate to individual behaviour and outcomes in organisations.
+Organisational behaviour theory and concepts will be applied to current organisational problems relating to motivation, decision-making, teamwork, leadership, and diversity.
+In the workshops students will develop the capabilities to work effectively in teams and lead teams to achieve their goals.

-- 1. Review your own interpersonal skills and self-diagnose strategies where improvement is desired; - 2.
-Demonstrate an ability to engage effectively in teams to complete complex team tasks or structured projects; - 3.
-Explain the forces that affect behaviour in organisations with reference to the theory of organisational behaviour; - 4.
+- 1. Review your own interpersonal skills and self-diagnose strategies where improvement is desired. - 2.
+Lead a multicultural team in defining and committing to the goals, roles and norms via which it can successfully achieve its objectives. - 3.
+Explain the forces that affect behaviour in organisations with reference to the theory of organisational behaviour. - 4.
 Analyse and resolve contemporary organisational challenges through the application of the theory of organisational behaviour.

-Assessment Piece Weighting Week Due Subject Learning Outcome(s) Course Learning Outcome(s)
+Assessment Piece Weighting Week Due Subject Learning Course Learning

+Outcome(s) Outcome(s)

-In class Quizzes (10) 20% 2-11 1,2,4 1,2,4,5
+In class Quizzes (10) 20% 2-11 1,2,4 1-7

-Individual Assignment 1 20% 5 1,3 1,2,4
+Individual Assignment 1 20% 5 1,3 1,3,4,6,7

-Group Assignment 20% 9 2,3,4, 1,2,4,5
+Group Assignment 20% 9 2,3,4, 1-7

-Individual Assignment 2 40% 12 3,4 1,2,4
+Individual Assignment 2 40% 12 3,4 1,3,4,6,7